KoushikBiswas909/React-Learning/JavaScript/Javascript_Coding_Qustion.md

 1. ### What are the possible ways to create objects in JavaScript

     There are many ways to create objects in javascript as mentioned below:

+2. ### What is a prototype chain

+    The prototype chain is a core concept